City Initiatives & Programs

 Black History Banner

-The City of Dublin’s Black History Banner Committee was created to bring recognition and honor individuals that made a positive impact within our city.
-Each individual recognized by this committee will be honored through the display of a pole banner hung throughout our historic downtown from January 3 through March 1.
+The City of Dublin’s Black History Banner Committee was created to bring recognition and honor individuals who made a positive impact within our city.
+Each individual recognized by this committee will be honored by a pole banner displayed throughout our historic downtown from January 3 through March 1.
 Learn more about recent nominees.

 City Parks Plan

-The Parks Master Plan is an ambitious and comprehensive strategy to improve the parks and recreational facilities in our city.
-Council adopted and approved this plan at the City Council meeting on March 7, 2024, which is a vital step towards creating a better and more enjoyable experience for our citizens and visitors.
+The Parks Master Plan is an ambitious, comprehensive strategy to improve our city's parks and recreational facilities.
+The City Council adopted and approved this plan at the March 7, 2024, meeting, a vital step toward creating a better, more enjoyable experience for our citizens and visitors.
 Read more about the Parks Master Plan.

 Comp Plan

 Prepared By: The Laurens County Joint Comprehensive Plan Coordination Committee, The Laurens County Local Governments, Heart of Georgia Altamaha Regional Commission.
-Updated on August 2024.
+Updated in August 2024.
 Vision 20250.

 Dublin-Osaki Student Exchange Program

-A Sister-City relationship was established between Dublin and Osaki on May 29, 1998, to foster good relations between the cities, as they are both home to YKK.
+A Sister-City relationship was established between Dublin and Osaki on May 29, 1998, to foster cooperation between the cities, as both are home to YKK.
 Since 1998, more than 100 students and adults have traveled between the two cities, building lifelong relationships.
 Apply for the Exchange Program.